 Every time you deal poison damage to an enemy you increase your cooldown reduction and movement speed by 2.5% while your damage received is increased by 5% for 10 seconds.
 Max 10 stacks.

 Your movement speed and cooldown reduction can be increased up to 15 times by dealing poison damage to an enemy.
+When you deal poison damage to an enemy they receive 50% increased poison damage from all sources for 10 seconds.
+Killing an enemy deals the damage done by the death blow to all enemies within 25 yards.

 Soul Shards and the Hellforge Ember upgraders can drop anywhere across the map, so get ready for a bit of grinding!